 Like Christmas, it’s a time for lighting up public places with decorations in the green, white and red national colors, including images in neon of the country’s Independence heroes: Miguel Hidalgo, the priest who rang the bell on September 16, 1810, in the town of Dolores, and set the independence movement from Spain in motion; and José María Morelos, the priest who continued the revolutionary work of Hidalgo, making a name for himself as one of the most able of Mexico’s military commanders.

 Like New Year, it involves people getting together for an evening meal or party, and waiting to 11 p.m. (instead of midnight) when political leaders from the president down to local mayors re-enact Hidalgo’s call to arms from the balcony of the National Palace, or from countless state and municipal buildings across the nation.
 These hundreds of simultaneous “gritos” of “Viva México!” are followed by bombardments of fireworks.

-These gatherings also have their typical foods, and an Independence Day fiesta is incomplete without pozole, a tasty broth made with white corn, pork or chicken, and served with radishes, oregano and other spices.
+These gatherings also have their typical foods, and an Independence Day fiesta is incomplete without pozole, a tasty and nutritious broth made with white corn, pork or chicken broth (vegetarian pozole is also available in some places), and served with radishes, oregano, and other spices.

 Mexico in your inbox

 Our free newsletter about Mexico brings you a monthly round-up of recently published stories and opportunities, as well as gems from our archives.